Riftr/intelpy/README.md

 ### Steam

-While IntelPy will try to use sane Chatlog paths on most operating systems, if you have installed Eve Online via Steam then your path will need to be manually configured to the appropriate location, especially on Linux.
+While IntelPy will try to use sane Chatlog paths on most operating systems, if you have installed Eve Online via Steam then your path may need to be manually configured to the appropriate location, especially on Linux.

 On Linux, this will likely be:
 `~/.local/share/Steam/steamapps/compatdata/8500/pfx/drive_c/users/steamuser/My Documents/EVE/logs/Chatlogs`

 Additionally, you may also need to enable "Show Hidden Files" in order to browse to this path.
 This can be done by right-clicking on an empty space in the chooser and selecting the appropriate option.

 ## Licences / Acknowledgements / Attributions